 Teams building analytics dashboards for cloud monitoring or e-commerce platforms consistently report smooth performance even with complex, data-heavy visualizations.

 The chart variety is genuinely impressive.
-You get 20+ chart types out of the box - from basics like bar and line charts to specialized visualizations like radar charts, treemaps, and parallel coordinates.
+You get 20+ chart types out of the box, from basics like bar and line charts to specialized visualizations like radar charts, treemaps, and parallel coordinates.

 More importantly, you can combine and customize these chart types to create exactly what your data needs, not just what the library assumes you want.
-Among JavaScript charting libraries, ECharts offers one of the most comprehensive type selections available.
+Among JavaScript charting libraries, ECharts offers one of the most complete type selections available.

 Unlike some libraries that force you into a specific framework, ECharts uses a declarative configuration object that adapts to whatever stack you're already using.